Darksun-Dyuti/Z-dictionary/README.md

 ## 🧩 Description

-The **Smart Dictionary** helps users quickly find the meaning, pronunciation, and usage examples of any English word.
+This **Smart Z-Dictionary** helps users quickly find the meaning, pronunciation, and usage examples of any English word.
 It also provides **auto-suggestions** as you type, powered by public dictionary APIs.
 The app is built as a **frontend-only project**, requiring no backend — making it fast, lightweight, and easy to deploy anywhere.